Photo: Alison Miksch

 Serves 8 to 10

 1. Preheat oven to 325°F. Lightly coat a 10-inch cast-iron skillet with cooking spray.
 Beat brown sugar, granulated sugar, and butter with a heavy-duty electric stand mixer at medium speed until light and fluffy.
 Add egg, milk, and vanilla, beating until blended.

-2. Whisk together flour, baking soda, and salt in a bowl.
+2. Whisk together flour, cocoa, baking soda, and salt in a bowl.
 Add to butter mixture gradually, beating at low speed until combined.